 - Occasional transport: transport of healthcare staff in the event of a health crisis, substitute services in the event of works, occasional / event transport (e.g. a concert or football match).

-Technical integrations are used to make TAD a brick perfectly integrated in your MaaS (Mobility as a Service) vision.
+Technical integrations are used to make DRT a brick perfectly integrated in your MaaS (Mobility as a Service) vision.
 As an aggregator of mobility solutions, it aims to offer individuals the opportunity to visualize their journeys from end to end regardless of the type of transport used (public/private, shared, soft, mass, etc.).